bertulli/ensign-blog/content/posts/my-first-post.md

 author = ["Alessandro Bertulli"] tags = ["tag1"]
 categories = ["category1"]
-draft = true
+draft = false
 +++

-This is my post body
+This is my post body, Another test.
+And another.

+Now, let's see what happens.